Satheeshsk369/mizar/README.md

 # Mizar

-Mizar is a web framework written in C23.
-It provides a declarative DSL for HTML5, SVG, MathML, and CSS, along with a static site generator and an HTTP server.
+Mizar is an ISO C23 web library and static site generator.
+It provides a macro-based DSL for declarative HTML5, SVG, MathML, and CSS, an event-driven HTTP router, middleware pipeline, and session management.

 ## Installation

-Requirements: A C23-compliant compiler (`gcc` >= 14 or `clang` >= 18).
+Requirements: A C23 compiler (`gcc` >= 14 or `clang` >= 18), GNU Make, and `pkg-config`.

 ```bash
 git clone https://github.com/Satheeshsk369/mizar.git